 - Photocopies of the data pages of valid passports of host parents and the au pair - two (2) photocopies each

-- Payment: NOK 225 for attestation plus NOK 300 for postage.
+- Payment: NOK 225 for attestation plus NOK 325 for postage if contract is to be mailed back to applicant in Sweden or Iceland.
 If paying by bank transfer, please refer to the following link for payment of fees.

 Note: Au Pair Contract and the approved work permit are bound together.

 OTHER USEFUL INFORMATION (Please do NOT send any document for attestation to the offices below.)

 Address: Storgata 38, Oslo (entrance from Hausmannsgate)

 Office Hours: Monday-Thursday, 10:00 -16:00 ; Thursday 17:00-20:00

 As of 1 March 2012, CFS for Europe bound Au Pair is conducted only In Manila at: